Table of Contents

 Wants A Lot Of Responsibility

-First sales hires at startups are not only full cycle Account Executives, they’re also the SDR and their own sales manager.
-They are often responsible for account management, customer success, and customer service too.
+First sales hires at startups are not only full-cycle Account Executives, but they’re also the SDR and their own sales manager.
+They are often responsible for account management, customer success, and customer service, too.

-Being responsible for creating selling materials such as a one pager and deck is another responsibility they’ll need to take on.
+Being responsible for creating selling materials, such as a one-pager and a deck, is another responsibility they’ll need to take on.
 Some people love the idea of this.
 Some people expect other departments to supply it.

 No Sales Experience = Don’t Hire